-General Relativistic Theory Of Radar Sounding In The Gravitational Field Of An Oblate Spheriodal Sun To The Order Of C-3
+General Relativistic Theory of Radar Sounding in the Gravitational Field of an Oblate Spheriodal Sun to the Order of C-3

-Jabil Y.Y. and Bakwa D.D.
+Y.Y Jabil and D. D. Bakwa Department of Physics, University of Jos P.M.B.
+2084, JOS.

-Physics Department University Of Jos, P.M.B.
-2084, Jos.
 Abstract

-The resolution of radar sounding in the gravitational field exterior to the spherical massive sun to the order of C^{-3} and C^{-5} is well known.
-In this paper an attempt is made to resolve the radar sounding phenomenon in the gravitational field exterior to a spheriodal massive sun to the order of C^{-3} .
+The resolution of radar sounding in the gravitational field exterior to the spherical massive sun to the order of $C^3$ and $C^5$ is well known.
+In this paper an attempt is made to resolve the radar sounding phenomenon in the gravitational field exterior to a spheriodal massive sun to the order of $C^3$ .
 This is important because the shape of the sun and other terrestrial bodies are spheriodal in nature and so the usual assumption of the spherical shape is purely an assumption.

-Keywords: Radar Sounding, Oblateness of the Sun
+Keywords: Radar Sounding Oblateness of the Sun